 EXIM Bank can support exports to foreign non-military security forces given extra administrative review.
 Such security forces include private security services (such as security guards), as well as non-military government security forces such as local police, transportation police, or federal police.
-For EXIM’s policy regarding exports to foreign militaries, please see the military policy factsheet.
+For EXIM's policy regarding exports to foreign militaries, please see the military policy page.

 Foreign Non-Military Security Forces Policy